Mass media: Influence and sociology

 Since the 1950s, when cinema, radio and TV began to be the primary or only source of information for most of the population, these media became the central instruments of mass control.
 When a country reaches a high level of industrialisation, the country itself "belongs to the person who controls communications".

 Mass media play a significant role in shaping public perceptions on a variety of important issues, both through the information that is dispensed through them, and through the interpretations they place upon this information.
-They also play a large role in shaping modern culture, by selecting and portraying a particular set of beliefs, values and traditions (an entire way of life), as reality.
-That is, by portraying a certain interpretation of reality, they shape reality to be more in line with that interpretation.
+It also plays a large role in shaping modern culture, by selecting and portraying a particular set of beliefs, values and traditions as reality.
+By portraying a certain interpretation of reality, they shape reality to be more in line with that interpretation.
 Mass media also play a crucial role in the spread of civil unrest activities such as anti-government demonstrations, riots and general strikes.
-That is, the use of radio and television receivers has made the unrest influence among cities not only by the geographic location of cities, but also by proximity within the mass media distribution networks.
+The use of radio and television receivers has made the unrest influence among cities not only by the geographic location of cities, but also by proximity within the mass media distribution networks.

 Media artist Joey Skaggs has demonstrated the ease with which mass media can be manipulated using fabricated press releases, staged events, and fictitious experts.
 His long-running series of media hoaxes reveal how news outlets can be drawn to sensational narratives, often publishing stories with minimal fact-checking.
 Skaggs' work has been cited as a critique of journalistic practices and a case study in the vulnerabilities of modern media systems.

 Limited-effects theory theorizes that because people usually choose what media to interact with based on what they already believe, media exerts a negligible influence.
 Class-dominant theory argues that the media reflects and projects the view of a minority elite, which controls it.
 Culturalist theory combines the other two theories and claims people interact with media to create their own meanings out of the images and messages they receive.
-In 2012, an article asserted that 90 percent of US mass media—including radio, video news, sports entertainment, and other—were owned by six major companies (GE, News-Corp, Disney, Viacom, Time Warner and CBS).

-Racism and stereotyping

-A magazine feature from Beauty Parade from 1952 stereotyping women drivers.
-It features Bettie Page.